Life in a Southern Forest

 Valuing dead wood

 Each time I put another stick on the fire I now feel a small twinge of guilt.
 Is the wood currently home to various small, developing insects?
 Quite likely.
-But to appease my conscience I only need take a short walk in our home forest.
+But to assuage my conscience I only need take a short walk in our home forest.
 Standing dead trees.
 Fallen branches and logs.
 Ample food and accommodation for wasps, beetles, bees, moths and more … now, and for generations to come.

 References